Governance

 Board of Directors

-ITOCHU group recognizes that responding to sustainability issues is an important management issue.
-The Board of Directors approves the Group’s policies, strategies and related business promotion concerning sustainability, and oversees the appropriateness of sustainability disclosure information.
+ITOCHU Group recognizes that addressing sustainability challenges is one of its most important management priorities.
+The Board of Directors approves the Group policies, strategies, and business initiatives related to sustainability, and also provides oversight on the appropriateness of sustainability-related information that is to be disclosed.

 For management along the value chain, we conduct an annual sustainability survey to check the status of ESG initiatives of our suppliers.
-In addition, initiatives related to risks and opportunities regarding climate change are analyzed and disclosed based on the TCFD, and similarly those for natural capital are based on the TNFD frameworks.
-The CAO periodically reports on its sustainability-related deliberations and initiatives to the Board of Directors which then oversees them.
+In addition, initiatives related to risks and opportunities regarding climate change are analyzed and disclosed based on the Task Force on Climate-Related Financial Disclosure (TCFD), and similarly those for natural capital are based on the Task Force on Nature-Related Financial Disclosure (TNFD) frameworks.

 Skills and Competencies of the Board of Directors